Minors, double majors, progressive degrees—oh, my!

 Ramsey has found that her interest in health sciences has led her to a more thoughtful approach to dance.
 She is able to recognize unhealthy mental or physical patterns in her dance life.
 Now, she can self-correct to better prepare herself for performance.
 She better understands movement beyond the physical practice and stresses the mind-body connection.

-Hernandez-Farella has noticed a huge overlap in the subjects he studies, especially as a senior applying for jobs.
-His minor in nonprofits, philanthropy, and volunteerism complements his dance degree, as many dance companies are also nonprofit organizations.
+Hernandez-Farella noticed a huge overlap in the subjects he studied, especially when he was applying for jobs.
+His Minor in Nonprofits, Philanthropy, and Volunteerism complemented his dance degree, as many dance companies are also nonprofit organizations.
 He also knows how the entire organization functions, from fundraising to tax filings.
 This allows him to not only compare the artistic qualities of his dream companies, but also to evaluate their financials.
 He can then make more informed decisions when it comes to the business side of dance.
+Hernadez-Farella is now a dancer with Ballet Hispánico in New York City, along with fellow alumna Lenai Wilkerson (BFA ’19).

 What’s right for you?

-Our academic advisors and faculty mentors encourage us to take advantage of the amazing academic programs at USC during our four years.
-They do everything possible to make sure we can study what truly interests us.
-Given that the dance major is already a significant time commitment, the addition of another degree or minor isn’t the best option for everyone.
-Alyssa Allen (BFA ’19) learned that the minor she was pursuing was detracting from her experience.
+USC Kaufman’s academic advisors and faculty mentors encourage students to take advantage of the amazing academic programs at USC during their four years.
+They do everything possible to make sure the students can study what truly interests them—whether or not that includes an additional major, minor or graduate degree.

-In short, one of the great things about USC Kaufman’s location within a top university is our students’ ability to tailor their dance and academic studies to their interests and future professional goals.
+In short, one of the great things about USC Kaufman’s location within a top university is the students’ ability to tailor their dance and academic studies to their interests and future professional goals.